hotosm/learnosm/_posts/en/0200-12-28-start-josm.md

   are three different types of objects on the map.
 There are points, lines, and shapes.
 - Points are a single location, represented by symbols.
-On this sample map, there are two points, a clothing shop and a market.
-The clothing shop is represented by a shirt symbol, and the market is represented by a shopping cart.
+On this sample map, there are two points, a shoe shop and a supermarket.
+The shoe shop is represented by a shoe symbol, and the market is represented by a shopping cart.
 - There are several lines on the map as well, which represent roads.
   If you look closely you will see that within the lines, there are